Comprehensive Credit Reporting

 Comprehensive Credit Reporting (CCR) enhances Australia's credit reporting system and allows for additional information to be securely supplied between credit providers and credit reporting bodies.
 CCR helps to recognise people displaying sound credit management and enhances responsible lending requirements and borrowing practices.

-Bank of Melbourne started comprehensive credit reporting (CCR) as part of a government-initiated industry change to provide a more complete picture of consumers’ credit history.
-Customers will soon see new information on their credit report.
+Bank of Melbourne started CCR as part of a government-initiated industry change to provide a more complete picture of consumers’ credit history.
+Customers may see additional information on their credit report.

-A credit report previously contained any credit enquiries, defaults and serious credit infringements.
+Prior to CCR, a credit report contained any credit enquiries, defaults and serious credit infringements.

 The additional information shared for CCR includes account open and closed dates, types of credit, credit limits and up to 24 months of repayment history information.

-Bank of Melbourne has started supplying CCR information for our credit cards.
-The next supply will involve personal loans, Get Set loans, home loans, auto finance loans and permanent overdraft accounts by September 2019.
+Bank of Melbourne is supplying CCR information for all consumer credit products including credit cards, personal loans, Get Set loans, home loans, auto finance loans and permanent overdraft accounts.

 What CCR means for you